dherath/dherath.github.io/_posts/2017-07-15-serial-snake-robot.md

 	}
 }
 ```
- The Table below represents the states and the code for the counter method I used to transition from one state to another.
+ The Table below represents the states and the code that transitions each segment of the robot.
 For every 150 iterations the sequence jumps one step forward(1->2 ect).
 Of all the 8 states, the first 4 are the initial configurations.
 These configurations **_(Config 1-4)_** were used to set initial positions of the links such that a stationary sine wave was shown when considering the overall snake robot shape.
 Afterwards the configurations from **_5-8_** were iteratively looped with each update cycle in the plugin.

 |---------------------|:----------------:|:------------------:|:-------------------:|:------------------:|
 | **Configurations**  | **Head (M1-M5)** | **Body1 (M6-M10)** | **Body2 (M11-M15)** | **Tail (M16-M21)** |